medipanshu/face_recognition/README.md

 ### Face Recognition

 The face recognition ML project with Flask and Python is a web application that uses machine learning algorithms to detect and recognize faces.
-In this project, we will be using various machine learning libraries such as OpenCV, face_recognition, and NumPy to train and test your models.
+In this project, we will be using various machine learning libraries such as OpenCV, OS, and NumPy to train and test your models.
 We will also be using Flask to create a user-friendly interface that allows users to upload images through webcam, and the application will use the trained models to detect and recognize faces in the uploaded images.

 ### Software and tools requirements